lommerusk113/lommerusk113/README.md

 # Joakim Mork Landsverk
-Age: 25 &nbsp;
+Age: 25
-City: Molde &nbsp;
+City: Molde
-Country: Norway &nbsp;
+Country: Norway
-Languages: Norwegian, English &nbsp;
+Languages: Norwegian, English

 Hello, I am a Norwegian fullstack developer.
 I primarily program in the .Net environment, but also have some experience working with React-Native with firebase.